ebalogun01/EV-EcoSim/README.md

 ## Post-simulation analysis
  * This is done with the modules in the `analysis` folder.
 Please see the `analysis` folder section  for more details.

+## Acknowledgements
+This work was supported in part by Stanford Bitts and Watts, Chevron Energy Fellowship, and Siemens Technology.